-Bill-Pay service is designed for consumers who have the capacity to make decisions regarding their personal finances but need help keeping on track.
-Bill-pay service can be short-term (1-3 months) or long-term, to meet the consumer's needs.
+Bill-pay Service - Bill-pay service is for consumers who have the capacity to make decisions about their personal finances but need help keeping on track.
+Bill-pay service can be short-term (1 to 3 months) or long-term to meet the consumer's needs.

-Income Cap Trust (ICT) ICTs help people who require Medicaid services that are not eligible for Medicaid because their income exceeds the Medicaid income cap.
-ICTs enable consumers to become Medicaid eligible because their income is directed to a trust account that they do not control, and is not counted as a resource.
-Regional sponsors become the trustee for ICTs and may appoint volunteers to manage the day-to-day financial needs as outlined in the trust.
+Income Cap Trust (ICT) - ICTs help people who need Medicaid services but who are not eligible for Medicaid because their income exceeds the Medicaid income cap.
+Local providers become the trustee for ICTs and staff will manage the consumer's day-to-day financial needs as outlined in the trust.

-If you are interested in finding out more about Oregon Money Management Program call the ADRC at 1-855-ORE-ADRC
+To find out more about the Oregon Money Management Program, call the